-3.4.Retired Faculty/Staff Permits.
-An allocation of a maximum of 350 permits designated as PM/ALG will be available to retired faculty and staff applying for parking on campusCampus.
-The PM/ALG permits are valid in permit zoned lots excluding the Cardinal Deck after 12:00 p.m.
-Retired faculty and staff interested in applying for a PM/ALG permit must submit their request through their department coordinator.
-PM/ALG permits will be distributed to departments requesting them based on the same formula that is utilized to distribute the primary parking allocations.
-The PM/ALG permit fee will be based on the PM permit at the lowest tiered rate.
+- 4. Retired Faculty/Staff Permits.
+An allocation of a maximum of 350 permits designated as RFS/ALG will be available to retired faculty and staff applying for parking on Campus.
+The RFS/ALG permits are valid in permit zoned lots excluding the Cardinal Deck after 12:00 p.m.
+Retired faculty and staff interested in applying for a RFS/ALG permit must submit their request through their department coordinator.
+RFS/ALG permits will be distributed to departments requesting them based on the same formula that is utilized to distribute the primary parking allocations.
+The RFS/ALG permit fee will be as listed in the fee chart. - 5.
+Postdoctoral Fellows' Permits.

-4.5.Postdoctoral Fellows' Permits.
 Postdoctoral Fellows shall be allocated an appropriate number of permits by the Department of Transportation and Parking.
 A Postdoctoral Fellow may submit a request to be issued a permit from the Postdoctoral Fellows' allocation if he/she so desires.
 If there are more requests for permits than there are permits, priority will be given based on years of service with the University.
 Any Postdoctoral Fellow not receiving a permit will be placed on a waiting list.
-The department in which the Postdoctoral Fellow works may assign a permit from its departmental allocation if it so desires.
+The department in which the Postdoctoral Fellow works may assign a permit from its departmental allocation if it so desires. - 6.
+Temporary Permits.

-5.6.Temporary Permits.
 Temporary permits may be issued in areas where space is determined to be available.
-A fee will be charged for such permits.
+A fee will be charged for such permits. - 7.
+Other Agencies.

-6.7.Other Agencies.
 Parking permit allocations may be assigned to agencies closely related but not affiliated with the University as appropriate based on determination by the Department of Transportation and Parking.
 Full payment of the value of the allocation will be required prior to receipt of the permits for distribution.